UlionTse/translators/README.md

 ### HTTPError 4xx

-1. First, ensure whether you made high frequency requests.
+1. First, check whether you made high frequency requests.
 2. Second, check whether this service is provided in your country or region.
-3. Third, detail to solve HTTPError itself.
+3. Third, detail to solve [HTTPError](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) itself.

 ## More About Translators